SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>It's a mistake to be relying on it for anything important right now. it’s a preview of progress; we have lots of work to do on robustness and truthfulness.</p></div>

-## "turbocharged pastiche generator" or game changer?
+## "turbocharged pastiche generator"

 AI researcher Gary Marcus predicts that the release of GPT-4 next year will be mind-blowing and yet, because its design is fundamentally flawed, it will "remain a <a href="https://garymarcus.substack.com/p/what-to-expect-when-youre-expecting" target="blank">turbocharged pastiche generator</a>."

 Meanwhile, on the code side, Forrester predicts that by 2028 <a href="https://www.forrester.com/blogs/watch-out-for-turingbots-a-new-generation-of-software-development/" target="blank">TuringBots</a> will "mature drastically."
-Programmers have been enthusiastically adopting tools like ChatGPT and <a href="https://github.com/features/copilot/" target="blank">Github Co-Pilot</a>.
+Programmers have been enthusiastically test-driving ChatGPT and <a href="https://github.com/features/copilot/" target="blank">Github Co-Pilot</a>.

 ## About that 'Code Red' . . .